mjitkop/Channels-DVR-Channel-Collections-Include-Sources/README.md

 > python create_collection_from_sources.py "PBS"

+### One source on a different (could be remote) server host

+The Channels DVR server is located at 192.168.4.100 and using the default port number of 8089.
+I want to create the same "PBS" collection:

+> python create_collection_from_sources.py -i 192.168.4.100 "PBS"

+and if the port number is 8090:

+> python create_collection_from_sources.py -i 192.168.4.100 -p 8090 "PBS"

 ### Two sources

 On my local Channels DVR server, I have two sources for Frndly TV: "Frndly TV (with EPG)" and "Frndly TV (no EPG)".
 I want to combine them into a single channel collection that I will call "Frndly TV":